fledge-iot/fledge/docs/OMF.rst

 would be put at the location */BuildingA/2016*.

-It is also possible to define defaults if the referenced data point is missing.
-Therefore in our example above if we used the location */BuildingA/${room:unknown}* a reading without a *room* data point would be place in */BuildingA/unknown*.
+It is also possible to define defaults if the referenced datapoint is missing.
+Therefore in our example above if we used the location */BuildingA/${room:unknown}* a reading without a *room* datapoint would be place in */BuildingA/unknown*.
 If no default is given and the data point is missing then the level in the hierarchy is ignore.
 E.g. if we use our original location */BuildingA/${room}* and we have the reading